 - Copper is essential for the proper functioning of the enzymes and these enzymes keeps bone flexible and strong.

 - Vitamin E aids in easing bone and joint pains.

 Sunflower seeds are excellent sources of vitamin E. Deficiency of vitamin E leads to decreased mental function and Alzheimer’s disease.
 Alzheimer’s disease is a neurological disorder in which the death of brain cells causes memory loss and cognitive decline.

 “A study published in the Journal of the American Medical Association (JAMA) has shown that those who consumed foods rich in Vitamin E, averaging only 11.4 IU per day, had a 67% lower risk of developing Alzheimer’s than those who consumed about half that amount.
 Interestingly, Vitamin E from supplements was not associated with risk reduction.
 By the way, the RDA of vitamin E is 22 IU per day”.

 Vitamin E lowers the risk of heart attack and stroke.
-Sunflower seeds protect cells from damaging effects of radical cells.
+Sunflower seeds protect cells from the damaging effects of radical cells.
 Free radicals damage cells and may create cardiovascular diseases and cancer.
-Cholesterols when undergoing an oxidation reaction, clings to the inner walls of the blood cells causing heart attack and stroke.
+Cholesterols when undergoing an oxidation reaction clings to the inner walls of the blood cells causing heart attack and stroke.

-“Italian researchers pooled data from 16 randomized controlled trials to investigate if vitamin E or in combination with other antioxidants had an impact on heart attack.
+“Italian researchers pooled data from 16 randomized controlled trials to investigate if vitamin E or in combination with other antioxidants had an impact on a heart attack.
 Data showed that when vitamin E was given alone, the risk of myocardial infarction was reduced by 20%, with the effect mostly driven by fatal myocardial infarction, said the researchers”.